Multiverse (DC Comics): The New 52

 The Flash wakes up in an altered timeline.
 As he tries to find the cause, he discovers that he was responsible for the alteration and attempts to fix it.
 In doing so, it is revealed that the timelines of Earth-0, Earth-13 and Earth-50 were originally one, but were splintered.
 The result is a new timeline formed by those three and along with it came a new history for the other 52 worlds within the Multiverse (Flashpoint (2011)).
 It is later revealed that, in actuality, the current timeline was created when a mysterious being (implied to be Doctor Manhattan from Watchmen) entered the Multiverse while the timeline was resetting due to Barry Allen preventing the Flashpoint event and extracted 10 years from continuity (DC Universe: Rebirth (2016)).

 Years later, the Harbinger Program at the House of Heroes gathers several superheroes of the "Orrery of Worlds" to fight against a force known as the "Gentry" who has already decimated Earth-7 and threatens the rest of the worlds of the Multiverse.
 As the story unfolds, Earths within the Orrery are visited and reveal the new nature of them after the Flashpoint event.
 Also, mysterious comic books published by DC and Major Comics appear and are believed to be cursed or to be messages from parallel Earths (The Multiversity (2014)).

 Several stories and even the structure of the entire Multiverse have been retold after the events of Flashpoint.
 As it has been revealed so far, most of the 52 worlds suffered drastic changes, such as Earth-2 which is now a reboot in the present day of the heroes that formed the Justice Society or Earth-3 which reverted to be the opposite of the main Earth (Earth-0 in this case), instead of the opposite of Earth-Two.
-Others retain most of what they were in the 52 Multiverse such as Earth-5, Earth-10, or Earth-23.
-In addition, seven Earths remain undisclosed in composition or purpose, other than their creation by the Monitors for unknown reasons - Earths 14, 24, 25, 27, 28, 46 and 49.
+Others retain most of what they were in the 52 Multiverse such as Earth-5, 10, or 23.
+In addition, seven Earths remain undisclosed in composition or purpose, other than their creation by the Monitors for unknown reasons – Earths 14, 24, 25, 27, 28, 46 and 49.

 The Monitors are now described as a race of countless members and only 52 remained after the Crisis on Infinite Earths event, suggesting that there were Monitors for every world in the original Multiverse instead of just one.
 Several elements that have appeared across the history to what now is DC Comics have also been actively incorporated in the new structure, such as the Source Wall (The New Gods), the Bleed (Wildstorm's The Authority), the Speed Force and the vibrational barriers (The Flash) and the Rock of Eternity (Shazam!).

 This new Multiverse has a sphere-like structure with several levels (or vibrational realms) as described in the map: